tekn0ir/timeloop/README.md

 # Timeloop
+**This modified version is modified to take timeout as a decorator arg plus arguments passed to the jobs.** modifications by tekn0ir

 Timeloop is a service that can be used to run periodic tasks after a certain interval.

 Each job runs on a separate thread and when the service is shut down, it waits till all tasks currently being executed are completed.